Is there is a day when we can stop learning?

-If that day does arrive, that is probably the day we unlearn whatever we’ve ever learned in life.
+If and when that day does arrive, that is probably the day we unlearn whatever we’ve ever learned in life.
 Because learning is a lifelong cycle, It’s a circle that feeds on itself like the Ouroboros: the mythical snake that eats its own tail.
 Like learning, it’s infinity.
 It never stops.
 It feeds on itself, endlessly.

 Fortunately for me, every time I learn more, I realize there is more to learn.
 Sometimes (masochistically, you may say,) I seek out people who may or do know more than I do on a subject and continue learning.
 Sometimes, I seek out another subject or topic to learn.

 Every learning cycle is a cycle of imbibing something new or unlearning something old.
 The point is that the cycle is never-ending and continues lifelong.
 For the learner as well as the teacher.